beemojs/beemo/docs/drivers/mocha.md

 ## Usage

 In your configuration module, install the driver and Mocha.
-Create a file at `configs/mocha.js` in which to house your Mocha configuration.
+Create a file at `configs/mocha.js` or `lib/configs/mocha.js` in which to house your Mocha configuration.

 In your consuming project, enable the driver by adding `mocha` to your `drivers` config.